potassco/fastlane/docs/getting_started/benchmark-tool/program.md

 # Program

 Below is the program to use this LNS framework with the [potassco-benchmark-tool].
-Create an executable file with the name `mod_lns-conda` and contents below inside the `programs` folder created by `btool init`.
+Create an executable file with the name `fastlane-conda` and contents below inside the `programs` folder created by `btool init`.

 ```